rickbijkerk/graphql-hive/packages/libraries/cli/README.md

   --registry=<value>              registry address
+  --registry.accessToken=<value>  registry access token --registry.endpoint=<value>     registry endpoint --target=<value>                The target from which to fetch the schema (slug or ID).
+This can either be a slug
+                                  following the format "$organizationSlug/$projectSlug/$targetSlug" (e.g
+                                  "the-guild/graphql-hive/staging") or an UUID (e.g.
+                                  "a0f4c605-6541-4350-8cfe-b31f21a4bf80").
-  --registry.accessToken=<value>  registry access token --registry.endpoint=<value>     registry endpoint --token=<value>                 api token --type=<value>                  Type to fetch (possible types: sdl, supergraph, subgraphs) --write=<value>                 Write to a file (possible extensions: .graphql, .gql, .gqls, .graphqls)
+  --token=<value>                 api token
+  --type=<value>                  Type to fetch (possible types: sdl, supergraph, subgraphs) --write=<value>                 Write to a file (possible extensions: .graphql, .gql, .gqls, .graphqls)